Western Carolina football players propose boycott over video

-WINSTON-SALEM, N.C.
-(AP) -- A Western Carolina University football player has called on his teammates to boycott team activities after several racist videos involving students at the school circulated on social media.
+WINSTON-SALEM, N.C. — A Western Carolina University football player has called on his teammates to boycott team activities after several racist videos involving students at the school circulated on social media.

 Sophomore safety Jaylon McMillon said he and other members of the Catamounts football team agreed during a Zoom video Sunday not to take part in workouts – practices started back in mid-July – and other activities in preparation for what will be just a two-game fall non-conference season in November, the Winston-Salem Journal reported.